ismail-syed/w17/index.md

 <img src="https://media.giphy.com/media/3xz2BCohVTd7h2Kvfi/giphy.gif" alt="Hedgehog" height="42" width="42">

-Why is this applicant sharing a hedgehog GIFS with me, you might ask?
-Because, what other applicant starts off their cover letter with a hedgehog floating around a bath.
+Why is this applicant sharing a hedgehog GIF with me, you might ask?
+Because, what other applicant starts off their cover letter with a hedgehog floating around in a bath tub.
 That's right, none of them :)

-For this cover letter, I'd like to share with you my experience with programming.
+In this cover letter, I'd like to share with you my experience with programming.
 How I got started, why I got started, how I continued to fuel this interest, little milestone, accomplishments and flops along the way etc.

 ### Planting the seed
 I got my first glimpse of programming when I was in High School in grade 10.
 It was nothing too crazy, a nice little intro into Java.
 It wasn't until grade 12 that I really started programming and experimenting with other technologies 'outside' the classroom.
 My first dive into this was with Android Development.
 I took the logic I had for a Black Jack card game I created and re-created it for my Android smartphone.
 Around this time is when I had my first real experience of accomplishment with programming.
 Knowing that I created an actually game, even though it wasn't super amazing or impressive, was such an amazing feeling.